Writing a Quadratic Function from Its Zeros

 8. Conclusion

 Constructing a quadratic function from its zeros is a straightforward yet powerful technique.
-On top of that, by translating each zero into a linear factor, multiplying, and optionally expanding, you obtain a complete algebraic description of the parabola.
+By translating each zero into a linear factor, multiplying, and optionally expanding, you obtain a complete algebraic description of the parabola.
 Whether you’re tackling textbook problems, modelling physical phenomena, or preparing for standardized tests, mastering this method equips you with a reliable tool for both analysis and synthesis of quadratic relationships.

 9. Howthe Leading Coefficient a Shapes the Parabola